How many pictures will you take during our wedding?

 Weddings happen in all sorts of places.
-It is often beneficial to do a walk through before the wedding of the location if it is available.
-If not, I'll be there early to get a sense of the lighting and setting.
+There are so many great venues in northern Michigan and each year there are more.
+We have been doing this for 8 years and every year we got to photograph at new locations.
 This is one of the skills you pay for when hiring a professional, we can quickly scan a location and find beautiful locations and beautiful light for photography.

 Where will you travel?

 I primarily photograph in the Northern Michigan/Traverse City region.
 This would include Grand Traverse County and it's surrounding counties.
-However if additional travel is required we can work out the details.
+However, we are willing to photograph anywhere you'd like.
+If additional travel is required we can work out the details.
 Please contact us and we can tell you if there will be any additional charges.

 Will my family and friends be allowed to take pictures at the wedding?

 Yes.
 It is fine if some of your family would like to shoot over our shoulders.
 We may politely give some instruction as to when they can shoot if there are any issues.
 We do think it is worth considering an "unplugged" ceremony, however.
 Having people hold up phones and cameras or even leaning into the aisle (and yes, they do this even when the bride is walking down) can be a distraction to you and your guests and can interfere with our photography.

 Should we do the portraits before or after the ceremony?